AaronRodrigues/coolpay/README.md

 8. If authorization passes, you will be directed to the transactions page.
 9. On the transactions page you can Add Recipients and make transactions.

+### Approach

+1. A User lands on a page and clicks a button, which verifies his credentials.
+2. Credentials are stored in a .env file so that they are not pushed to Github.
+3. The user is directed to a page where recipients can be added using a simple form.
+4. Recipients will be displayed in the order they were last added.
+5. Transaction details are listed on the same page.

+### Possible Further Improvements

+1. Make the Front End look prettier by using Bootstrap.
+2. Use a RESTful approach and have transaction history on a seperate page.